OpenLiberty/ci.maven/docs/configure-arquillian.md

 #### Automatic generation of `arquillian.xml`

-For both Arquillian Liberty Managed and Remote containers, the `configure-arquillian` goal can automatically generate and configure the `arquillian.xml` that exists in the `src/test/resources` directory, eliminating the need for the user to manually create the file in projects with only a single Arquillian container.
+For both Arquillian Liberty Managed and Remote containers, the `configure-arquillian` goal can automatically generate and configure the `arquillian.xml` that usually exists in the `src/test/resources` directory, eliminating the need for the user to manually create the file in projects with only a single Arquillian container.

 Furthermore, when using the Arquillian Liberty Managed container, `configure-arquillian` will also automatically specify the three required configuration parameters: `wlpHome`, `serverName`, and `httpPort`.
 These are set to values specified in the `liberty-maven-plugin`.